 Here are a few more essential pieces of information:

-- FCWC requires each church to provide one “Required Adult Volunteer” for every 3.5 students they send to Camp.
+- FCWC requires each church to provide one “Required Adult Volunteer” for every 3 students they send to Camp.
 This is to ensure we have the right levels of adult leadership and supervision across all of our program areas.
-For example, if a youth group wants to send 10 students, they will need to recruit at least 3 of these types of leaders.
+For example, if a youth group wants to send 9 students they will need 3 of these types of leaders; if they want to bring 10 students, they will need to recruit at least 4.

 - FCWC requires each church to provide lunches to at least one worksite, sidewalk club or sport camp location for three days of the week of Work Camp.
 Larger churches may be asked to provide lunches to more than one site.
 Each church is required to identify a Lunch Coordinator who will make sure that those lunches are prepared or purchased and then delivered daily to their assigned site(s).
 The Lunch Coordinator should recruit a team to do this work and deliver the lunches and those additional volunteers are not expected to apply through FCWC to serve as volunteers.
 They are volunteers of the church who are supporting our ministry efforts.